MQCybersec/mqcybersec-website/src/content/writeups/24-backdoor-torrenttempest.md

 the_p@ssw0rd_is_4s_eazy_as_ABC
 ```

-Looking at the file with `stegseek --seed`, there is definetly some kind of steganography.
+Looking at the file with stegseek using the `--seed` switch, there is definitely some kind of steganography.
 ```bash
 $ stegseek --seed secret.wav
 StegSeek 0.6 - https://github.com/RickdeJager/StegSeek